Guardians-Studio/Docs/README.md

 # Docs
-All documentary files related to Era Of Guardians: TWO
+All documentary files related to Era Of Guardians: Timeless Village

 ## Produced by
 * Alexandre Privat {Ritosenpai}